Business Owners, Marketing Managers, WordPress Users interacting with the aspects of SEO for the first time.

 Plus, if you really spend time to build up a clear hierarchy, then it means you care about the Experience that your users will have on your site, which makes Google love you more (because of the Google GOLD rule).

-I go into incredible detail in this VIDEO about gaining an unfair advantage over your competitors.
+I go into incredible detail in this VIDEO about gaining an unfair advantage over your competitor.

 It will teach you the most important things there are about building up your website hierarchy and how to think about it.